 First, wipe down all the countertops and tables in your home.
 Use warm soapy water to ensure that any stuck-on food is removed completely.
 Also, check your oven, microwave, and toaster inside and out for crumbs or food residue.

-Then, use a mixture of 50% vinegar and 50% water to spray and wipe down countertops.
+Afterwards, use a 1:1 mixture of vinegar and water to spray and wipe down countertops.
 This will ensure that all pheromone trails are erased.
+If you have marble or granite countertops, skip this step, as vinegar can damage these surfaces.

 Take out the Trash